MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 ### Holographic Remoting

 The Holographic Remoting Player is a companion app that connects to PC apps and games that support Holographic Remoting.
-Holographic Remoting streams holographic content from a PC to your Microsoft HoloLens in real time, using a Wi-Fi connection, and is supported on HoloLens (first gen) and HoloLens 2.
+Holographic Remoting streams holographic content from a PC to your Microsoft HoloLens in real time using a Wi-Fi connection, and is supported on HoloLens (first gen) and HoloLens 2.

 | Reference article | Sample |